urgood2/TranslatorWebsite/content/concrete_sections.md

   parent = "products"
 +++

-# Reinforced Concrete Wall Sectional Analysis Software Tutorial

-This program allows accurate analysis of sections of composite walls of any geometry, based on current regulations (DS 60).
+#### This program allows accurate analysis of sections of composite walls of any geometry, based on current regulations (DS 60).
 The following are determined:

-🔷 3D interaction diagrams
+- 3D interaction diagrams
-🔷 Reinforcement modification
+- Reinforcement modification
-🔷 Displacement demand
+- Displacement demand
-🔷 Moment-Curvature diagram
+- Moment-Curvature diagram
-🔷 Confinement length
+- Confinement length

 {{< vimeo 199764735 >}}